0ri0n1/kids-behaviour-tracker/README.md

 - 🎁 Reward system with customizable rewards
 - 📊 Daily behavior logs
 - ✨ Interactive UI with animations and visual feedback
+- 🖥️ Cross-platform desktop application (Windows, macOS, Linux)

 ## Current Implementation

-The application is currently implemented as:
+The application is implemented as:
+- Electron desktop application for Windows, macOS, and Linux
 - React (loaded via CDN)
 - Babel for JSX transformation
 - Tailwind CSS for styling (properly compiled for production)